-Dog whining is a way of communicating in the dog world or pack.
-Annoying as it can often be, your dog may be trying to tell you something.
-You know your dog better than anyone so take these simple suggestions in mind when determining the reason.
-Dog whining is a behavioral response to possible feelings of stress.
-These stressors can be caused by lack of exercise, separation anxiety, insecurity, abandonment by the pack (for instance you going to work) or even something more serious such as an unseen injury or sickness.
+Whining is a way of communicating in the dog world.
+Annoying as it can often be, your dog may not have any other way to communicate with you.
+You know your dog better than anyone, so take these simple suggestions into mind when determining the reason.
+Dog whining is often a sign of possible feelings of stress.
+These stressors can include lack of exercise, separation anxiety, insecurity, even something more serious, such as an unseen injury or sickness.

-At this point you will likely have to train or retrain the way you approach the situation.
-Let me emphasize that punishment will do very little to curb this behavior and will only increase the dogs stress level.
+The way that most people would think to address a dog whining is often not the bet way forward.
+Punishment will do very little to curb this behavior, and will only increase the dog’s stress level.
 This in turn will create more whining.
-Training yourself and your dog alike will do a lot more than punishment will.
-You will need to put a large focus on remaining calm and assertive even as frustrating as a whining dog can be.
-Dogs, with no effort at all can look at us and read our mood.
-They know when we are mad, sad, frustrated or happy even if we say nothing at all.
-Take a moment to breathe and relax the best you can, your dog will be reading your demeanor from the moment you walk into the room.
+A change in how you manage your dog in the household will get you much farther.
+You will need to put a large focus on remaining calm and levelheaded, even with as frustrating as a whining dog can be.
+Dogs are masters at reading our body language and will pick up on any anxiety, stress, or frustration that you feel.
+Take a moment to breathe and relax as best you can; your dog will be reading your demeanor from the moment you walk into the room.

 While we do not want to punish the whining, we also need to be very careful that it isn’t getting reinforced accidentally.
 Sometimes dogs will whine when they are nervous, and our natural response is to pet them, talk softy to them, and soothe them.
 While this response may be natural to a human, the dog does not understand what you are trying to say, and you may reinforce a state of anxiety.
 Instead of petting your dog, give him another activity to do to get his mind off of whatever he was worried about.